neu-se/CS4530-Spring-2022/tutorials/week2-typescript.md

 ```

 *   _Usage_:
 It lets you work with large integers without running into rounding errors.
-While the number type can only represent whole numbers up to 253, bigint can represent integers bigger than that too.
+While the number type can only represent whole numbers it can hold numbers larger than 2<sup>53</sup> – 1.

 ### String